smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 A circular/ring buffer of blocks and their corresponding logs.
 The block number is calculated as `blockNumber % LogBufferSize`.

 We limit the amount of logs per block with `BufferMaxBlockSize`, and logs per block & upkeep with `AllowedLogsPerBlock`.
-While the number of blocks `LogBufferSize` is currently set as `LogBlocksLookback*3` to have enough space.
+While the number of blocks `LogBufferSize` is currently set as `LookbackBlocks`.

 No cleanup of data is needed, new blocks will override older blocks.
 In addition to new log events, each block holds history of the logs that were dequeued, in order to filter out duplicates.